andrewharmellaw/andrewharmellaw.github.com/_posts/2016-12-10-gelfands-algebra-chunk-5-powers.md

 {% math %}\frac{1}{a^2b^7} = a^{-2}b^{-7}{% endmath %}

 ### Everything has a Power
-If a number is just a number, and seems to have no power, then it secretly also has a power of {% m %}1{% em %}
+If a number is just a number, and seems to have no power, then it secretly has a power of {% m %}1{% em %}

 {% math %}a = a^1 = 1 \cdot a{% endmath %}